steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Short Term
     Explorer
-        Skip the NavigationToolbar for 3D?
+        Why does only GradientYMesh get updated?
-        How can the content_ctor parameter lists be handled such that different implementors can use different signatures?
+        How can the mayavi log be viewed?
+        Deprecate add_mesh.
+        Refactor the Mesh widget.

         Add gulp build task for Explorer?

     Create small image depth buffers that support inspection of array elements.